 One of our guests meanwhile had found a Lackey Moth caterpillar near the vehicles.

-We made one last stop of the day at the new site that the generous Dutchman told us he had found the Chelmos blue.
+We made one last stop of the day at the new site where the generous Dutchman told us he had found the Chelmos Blue.
 While we were delighted to see one at all, it would be the icing on the cake to find one for ourselves.
 This new spot was particularly colourful with vetches, Pyramidal orchids and all manner of other flowers providing plenty of nectar for butterflies and other pollinators alike.
-Broad Boarded Bee Hawkmoths and Hummingbird Hawkmoths joined Transparent Burnet Moths and a variety of butterflies including the ever present Painted Ladies, Clouded Yellow, Small Skipper, Zephyr Blue and Clouded Apollo among others.
+Broad-bordered Bee Hawkmoths and Hummingbird Hawkmoths joined Transparent Burnet Moths and a variety of butterflies including the ever present Painted Ladies, Clouded Yellow, Small Skipper, Balkan Zephyr Blue and Clouded Apollo among others.
 We didn’t find our own Chelmos Blue but we had fun trying!